 In May 2014, the FASB issued accounting guidance on the recognition of revenue from customers.
 Under this guidance, an entity will recognize revenue when it transfers promised goods or services to customers in an amount that reflects what the entity expects to receive in exchange for the goods or services.
 Under the current accounting guidance, we recognize revenue from milestone payments we earn under the milestone method.
 Under the new guidance, the milestone method of revenue recognition is eliminated.
 This new guidance also requires more detailed disclosures to enable users of the financial statements to understand the nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The guidance as originally issued is effective for fiscal years, and interim periods within that year, beginning after December 15, 2016.
 In July 2015, the FASB issued updated accounting guidance to allow for an optional one year deferral from the original effective date.
 As a result, we will adopt this guidance beginning on January 1, 2018.
 We plan to adopt this guidance under the full retrospective approach, meaning we will apply the guidance to all periods presented.
 We have a significant number of collaborations that we will present in our financial statements upon adoption.
 We are currently assessing the impact the adoption will have on our consolidated financial statements and disclosures.
 Although we have completed this assessment for some agreements, we will not be able to conclude on the overall impact to our consolidated financial statements until we have reviewed every agreement, as the impact to each agreement may be different.
+We are on track to adopt this guidance on January 1, 2018.

 In January 2016, the FASB issued amended accounting guidance related to the recognition, measurement, presentation, and disclosure of certain financial instruments.
 The amended guidance requires us to measure and record equity investments, except those accounted for under the equity method of accounting that have a readily determinable fair value, at fair value and for us to recognize the changes in fair value in our net income (loss), instead of recognizing unrealized gains and losses through accumulated other comprehensive income, as we currently do under the existing guidance.
 The amended guidance also changes several disclosure requirements for financial instruments, including the methods and significant assumptions we use to estimate fair value.
 The guidance is effective for fiscal years, and interim periods within that year, beginning after December 15, 2017.
-We will adopt this guidance on January 1, 2018 and we will make any adjustments to beginning balances through a cumulative-effect adjustment to accumulated deficit on that date.
-We are currently determining the effects the adoption will have on our consolidated financial statements and disclosures.
+We will adopt this guidance on January 1, 2018.
+We do not expect the adoption of this guidance will have a material impact on our financial results.
+We will update our disclosures in the first quarter of 2018.